How to Dissolve an LLC in Nebraska? (Step by Step Guide)

 The form must be signed by a majority of the LLC members and must include the following information:

 - The date of dissolution

-- The reason for dissolution
+- The reason for the dissolution

-- The signature of a authorized person
+- The signature of an authorized person

 After the Secretary of State has received and processed your Certificate of Dissolution, your LLC will be officially dissolved.